-Students who are looking ahead toward careers or post-baccalaureate education may wish to consider the combined bacherlor’s degree-master’s degree program in Political Science offered jointly by the College and the Graduate School or Arts and Sciences.
-In this joint program, students complete all requirements for the Bacherlor of Arts and Master of Arts.
+This four-year joint bachelor’s/master’s program provide successful undergraduate students the opportunity to complete a master’s degree over their fourth year in the College.
+This is a highly selective and rewarding program in Political Science offered jointly by the College and the Graduate School or Arts and Sciences.
+In this joint program, students complete all requirements for the Bachelor of Arts and Master of Arts.
 The last two years of undergraduate study are integrated with the first year of graduate work, eliminating duplication of courses and reducing the time required to earn the two degrees.
 Successful completion of the BA/MA Program may lead to enhanced career employment opportunities, professional training, or doctoral studies.

 Continuing Student Registration Status